weich97/CS5824_Team6/README.md

 You may need to read the code first, as this code requires that you prepared the data, created a directory to store the results, e.t.c

+# To generate the training data
+Just run using "python write_tfrecord.py".
+You can change the mesh size, but you should also change the network size and the convolution kernel size and the strides in the "Serial_PIGANs_PF_dataset.py"

 If there is any question, please email weich@vt.edu